-- 3.6.
-Identify the needed inclusive resources for teaching and learning of the concepts in both CoE and basic school classrooms. - E.g. Periodic Tables, Audio-visuals from YouTube, Games, samples of individual tutor learning plans.

-- 1. The periodic table should be GESI responsive by being bold, clear, colourful and big enough to be easily noticeable by all learners. - 2.
-Equal representation of males and females in group formation. - 3.
-Make sure the resources are appropriate and enough to all learners (males, females and physically challenge) 4.
-Refer to theme 1 for different types of games to be used to teach the concepts. - 3.7.
+This could be one of their subject projects for the semester.
+Identify the needed inclusive resources for teaching and learning of the concepts in both CoE and basic school classrooms.
+E.g. Periodic Tables, Audio-visuals from YouTube, Games, samples of individual tutor learning plans.
+Note: The periodic table should be GESI responsive by being bold, clear, colourful and big enough to be easily noticeable by all learners.
+Equal representation of males and females in group formation.
+Make sure the resources are appropriate and enough to all learners (males, females and physically challenge) Refer to theme 1 for different types of games to be used to teach the concepts.
 Have concrete plans for what you have agreed on to be done to achieving the LOs and LIs of the course manuals.

-4. Evaluation and 4.1.
-Ask tutors to identify 4.1.
-Identify a critical 15 mins review of a critical friend who friend who took part session: took part in the PD in the PD session to sit • Tutors should session to sit in their in your class during Identifying critical class and report on lesson and report on friends to observe observations made observations made lessons and report during next PD during next PD at next session. session. session. • Identifying and addressing any NOTE: Find out if anything NOTE: Find out if anything outstanding issues relating to Lesson 2 needs relating to Lesson 2 needs relating to the to be discussed and to be discussed and lesson/s for clarified. clarified. clarification 4.2.
-Encourage tutors to 4.2.
-Read lesson 3 from read lesson 3 from the PD manual and the PD manual and find relevant find relevant materials for the next materials for the next session.
+4. Evaluation and review of session: Tutors should Identifying critical friends to observe lessons and report at next session.
+Identifying and addressing any outstanding issues relating to the lesson/s for clarification 4.1.
+Identify a critical friend who took part in the PD session to sit in your class during lesson and report on observations made during next PD session.
+NOTE: Find out if anything relating to Lesson 2 needs to be discussed and clarified.
+4.2.
+Read lesson 3 from the PD manual and find relevant materials for the next session.
+15 mins